 Below are some of the ways that Check City has been involved in local communities in the past.

-The Utah Hispanic Chamber of Commerce is a large network of people and organizations who all have one goal in common—to strengthen and bring together Hispanic communities.
+The Utah American Latino Chamber of Commerce is a large network of people and organizations who all have one goal in common—to strengthen and bring together American Latino communities.